Eaternity/eaternity-website/_posts/blog/2015-11-26-technology-fund.md

 ---

-	The managing company of the Swiss Technology Fund is pleased to announce that the Fed- eral Office for the Environment, FOEN granted another loan guarantee to an innovative Swiss SME: Eaternity AG based in Zurich.
+	The managing company of the Swiss Technology Fund is pleased to announce that the Federal Office for the Environment, FOEN granted another loan guarantee to an innovative Swiss SME: Eaternity AG based in Zurich.

 <br>